nxt-insurance/nxt_try/README.md

   - access values of nodes
   - logical expressions
   - merge strategy?
+  - does it make sense to remove conditions once evaluated?
   ```ruby
     {
       if: { and: [or: [{ equals: '~/path/to/context'}, {'~/path/to/context': 'other'}]] },